mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-epub.md

 # plugin-epub

-Output plugin that generates EPUB ebook files while maintaining correct chapter structure and resource references.
+This is an output plugin, it outputs as epub eBook files, while maintaining the correct references between chapters and to resources.

 ## output